-It helps if you can find several locations where your dog can have opportunities to greet people, such as taking them out for a walk in the park.
-Make your dog practice with as many people as possible.
+It helps if you find several locations where your dog can have opportunities to greet people, such as taking them out for a walk in the park.

 Moreover, you should also be persistent if the jumping occurs more often when you walk through the front door.

-However, don’t make a big fuss over it.
-If you all of a sudden try to change your dog’s behavior and ignore its jumping, the chances are that it might try even more complex.
+However, could you not make a big fuss over it?
+If you suddenly try to change your dog’s behavior and ignore its jumping, the chances are that it might try even more complex.

 But don’t just give up.
-Stay firm on your training program, and you’ll see the result for yourself soon enough.
+Stay firm on your training program, and you’ll see your result soon.
 It’ll slowly start fading.

-7. Other Ways to Calm Your Dog
+7. Other Ways to calm Your Dog

-A canine anti-anxiety wrap available on the market that calms them down by gently squeezing pressure points on the dog’s body.
+A canine anti-anxiety wrap is available on the market that calms dogs down by gently squeezing pressure points on the dog’s body.

-Or you can also try extensive exercise; taking them out for a walk twice a day might leave them panting and with little energy left to jump on people.
+Or you can also try extensive exercise; taking them out for a walk twice a day might leave them panting with little energy left to jump on people.

-What Are the Benefits of Training Your Dog Not to Jump?
+What Are the Benefits of Training Your Dog

 However, besides injury prevention, there are other benefits to training your dog not to jump as well: